ishubin/schemio/docs/Scripting.md

 ##### getPathPointWorldPos (path)

-`getPathPointWorldPos(pathIdx, pointIdx)` return `Vector` which represent the position in world coordinates of the point with specified `poindIdx` index in specified path.
+`getPathPointWorldPos(pathIdx, pointIdx)` return `Vector` which represent the position in world coordinates of the point with specified `pointIdx` index in specified path.

 ```js
 pathItem = findItemByName('Path 1')